 - Eat at any restaurant off of Disney property (save money).

 - You do not have to deal with the buses or monorail to get to your resort after the fireworks or any other time.

 - Go to a store off of Disney property for anything at any time.

 - If you find a vacation home to rent, you would have a full kitchen to cook meals.
 (Disney also has villas with full kitchens, as well, but much more costly unless you rent Disney Vacation Club points.)

 Benefits to stay on Disney Property

 - No need to rent a car at all, because you can use the free Disney transportation to get to all resorts, restaurants and theme parks.
 You can use other options to get you to/from the airport.
 Click here for details.

-- The Disney Dining Plan is available for you to purchase in advance of your vacation as long as you buy theme park tickets, too.
+- The Disney Dining Plan (DDP-Temporarily Suspended.) is available for you to purchase in advance of your vacation as long as you buy theme park tickets, too.
 (Click here for an exception and more details.)